darthinvader/daggerheart-tools/memory-bank/tasks/TASK005-character-mobile-display-and-editor.md

    - 7.4 Choose starting equipment (pack mode) and a minimal domain loadout.
    - 7.5 Define baseline resources (hp/stress/armor/hope/evasion/proficiency/gold) from schema defaults.

-UX skeleton (non-functional or minimal)
+UX skeleton (single-route, non-functional or minimal)

 8. Create a mobile-first sheet layout with section cards and a sticky summary header.
    - 8.1 Add container and spacing scales suitable for mobile.